AxeWP/wp-graphql-gravity-forms/docs/updating-entries.md

 }
 ```

-## Updating a Draft Entry
+## Update a Draft Entry

-Updating a draft entry using the `updateGravityFormsDraftEntry` mutation follows a similar pattern: :
+Updating a [Gravity Forms draft entry](https://docs.gravityforms.com/database-storage-structure-reference/#wp-gf-draft-submissions) using the `updateGravityFormsDraftEntry` mutation follows a similar pattern to [updating an entry](#update-an-entry) :

 ### Example Mutation